gajanan1210/RydeMobileAutomation/README.md

    - Install Appium server.
    - Start the Appium server.

+## Project Structure

+The project follows a standard Maven directory structure:

+The `LoginTest.java` class file, responsible for testing the login functionality of the Ryde Rider mobile application, is located at the following path:

+RydeMobileAutomation/src/test/java/Mobile/LoginTest.java

 ## Test Scenario
 The test scenario implemented in this code covers the following steps: